gmelodie/heroes_builds_cheatsheet/README.md

 # Heroes Builds CheatSheet
-Easy in-game cheatsheet for builds on heroes of the storm
+Easy in-game cheatsheet for builds on Heroes of the Storm

 ## Installation